Let’s stay in touch

 Another report’s findings say that if virtual care including on-demand virtual (urgent) care, near-virtual office visits, virtual office visits, tech-enabled home medication administration, and virtual home health services is shifted to telehealth:

 However, with more and more people eager to adopt telehealth there are certain challenges and obstacles that most people are concerned about.
 After all, more than anything it’s confidential patient data at stake.
 So, what is the show-stopper here?

 Key Challenges of Telehealth

-Medical IoT (IoMT) devices have long hailed as the remedy, but this too comes with a multitude of challenges, including accessibility due to unavailability of internet connection, insurance coverage, and security.
+Medical IoT (IoMT) devices have long been hailed as the remedy, but this too comes with a multitude of challenges, including accessibility due to unavailability of internet connection, insurance coverage, and security.

-Although healthcare facilities have made robust initiatives to maintain the security of their networks especially after significant ransomware attacks in recent years, individual computers, home-based patient monitors, and remote-care devices have no built-in security and remain open to such attacks or breaches of security.
+Although healthcare facilities have made robust initiatives to maintain the security of their networks, especially after significant ransomware attacks in recent years, individual computers, home-based patient monitors, and remote-care devices have no built-in security and remain open to such attacks or breaches of security.
 These remote devices have zero network protection that even the hospitals offer while they are in a secure area.
 Building real-time security for standard IoT systems with exponentially more connectivity continues to be a problem for vendors looking to deploy quickly.
 Here are some other challenges:

 Despite the challenges telehealth or telemedicine is faces, it is safe to say that using technology for healthcare is no longer a fashion statement.
 The pandemic has changed people’s perspectives and attitudes toward telehealth doctor visits and nudged them toward an upward trajectory.
 However, the major issue at hand is how to optimize the use of telehealth.
 The coming years will be focused on optimizing home-based and preventive healthcare, and more than anything, overcoming security-related concerns.